 - The author can make corrections in the final manuscript, but no correction is allowed in the manuscript after publication.

 - The publication certificate of the manuscript will be sent to the concerned author’s email within 02 weeks from the date of publication.

 The copyright form is available at https://www.latticescipub.com/copyright/.
 The author should provide the necessary information as per the guidance which should be very accurate.

 Upon acceptance of the article, the article processing fee (APC) of the article is charged by the publishing house ‘Lattice Science Publication (LSP)’.
 For more details, please refer to Article Processing Charge (APC) Policy🔗

 Authors can access DOI from http://www.doi.org🔗 after 02 weeks from the date of publication.

 Indexing and Abstracting

-The whole process of inserting any manuscript into specialized indexing and abstract databases (for example – Scopus) is done by their team only.
-Neither the journal nor the publishing house has any involvement in the decision to accept or reject a manuscript from the indexing and abstract databases and does not affect the processing time of the manuscript.
+The entire process of inserting any article into a specialized indexing and abstracting database (for example – Scopus) is done by their team.
+Neither the journal nor the publishing house has any involvement in the decision to accept or reject an article from the Indexing and Abstracting Database and does not affect the processing time of the article.
 For more information, please refer to the Indexing and Abstracts section in the Journal website.